hpsaturn/hpsaturn.github.io/_posts/2025-05-26-nmcli-hostspot.md

 nordvpn whitelist add port 67
 ```

-Also you should permit traffic from the Hotspot subnet, for instance:
+Also you should permit traffic from the Hostspot subnet, for instance:

 ```bash
 nordvpn add subnet 10.42.0.0/24